michelenatale/Compress/HuffmanCoding/readme.md

 There is a [test file](https://github.com/michelenatale/Compress/blob/main/HuffmanCoding/MyHuffman/Program.cs) available that shows how to use the Huffman encoding.

-Here is some code for very simple compression and decompression:
+Here is a little code for a very simple compression and decompression:
 ```
 //Convert text to UTF8
 var message = "Mississippi"u8.ToArray();